Portrait Photography and Identity Studies | Cosentinoworks

 Intimate Portraits Examining Presence, Identity, and Place

 These human-scale black-and-white portraits by New Jersey multimedia artist Daniel Cosentino capture individuals encountered during his time living and working in the Balkans.
-Taken at ground level, these photographs emphasize presence and place, revealing personalities in their home environments across Kosovo, Albania, Serbia, and Macedonia.
-As a conceptual artist and educator, Cosentino blends formal photography with written reflection, echoing themes found in his sculptural works like Totem Domum and installations such as Standing Box.
-Based in Morristown, New Jersey, he extends this inquiry through his writing in Latent Views and Equine Magistrate, where visual art, memory, and philosophy intersect.
+Taken at ground level with a large-format 4×5 camera, the photographs emphasize presence and place, revealing personalities in their home environments across the Balkans and eslewhere.
+As a conceptual artist and educator, Cosentino blends formal photographic practice with reflective inquiry, paralleling sculptural works like Totem Domum and installations such as Standing Box.
+Now based in Morristown, New Jersey, he continues this exploration through writing in Latent Views and Equine Magistrate, where themes of visual art, memory, and philosophical presence intersect.